gvwilson/thirdbit/teaching/biblio.md

 *   <a id="ada-imposter">[Ada2017]</a> Ada Initiative: "Imposter Syndrome training".  <https://adainitiative.org/continue-our-work/impostor-syndrome-training/>, viewed May 2017.

-*   <a id="adams-seeds">[Adams1975]</a> Frank Adams: _[Unearthing Seeds of Fire: The Idea of Highlander](https://www.amazon.com/Unearthing-Seeds-Fire-Idea-Highlander/dp/0895870193/)_.
-John F. Blair, 1975, 978-0895870193. _A history of the Highlander Folk School and its founder, Myles Horton, who inspired many other social change organizations._
+*   <span class="changed" markdown="1"><a id="adams-seeds">[Adams1975]</a> Frank Adams: _[Unearthing Seeds of Fire: The Idea of Highlander](https://www.amazon.com/Unearthing-Seeds-Fire-Idea-Highlander/dp/0895870193/)_.
+John F. Blair, 1975, 978-0895870193. _A history of the Highlander Folk School and its founder, Myles Horton, who inspired many other social change organizations._</span>

 *   <a id="aiken-note-taking">[Aiken1975]</a> Edwin G. Aiken, Gary S. Thomas, and William A. Shennum: "Memory for a Lecture: Effects of Notes, Lecture Rate, and Informational Density." _Journal of Educational Psychology_, 67(3), June 1975, 10.1037/h0076613. _A landmark study showing that taking notes improves retention when learning._

-*   <a id="alinsky-rules">[Alinsky1989]</a> Saul Alinsky: _[Rules for Radicals: A Practical Primer for Realistic Radicals](https://www.amazon.com/Rules-Radicals-Practical-Primer-Realistic/dp/0679721134/)_ Vintage, 1989, 978-0679721130. _A widely-read guide to community organization written by one of the 20th Century's great organizers._
+*   <span class="changed" markdown="1"><a id="alinsky-rules">[Alinsky1989]</a> Saul Alinsky: _[Rules for Radicals: A Practical Primer for Realistic Radicals](https://www.amazon.com/Rules-Radicals-Practical-Primer-Realistic/dp/0679721134/)_ Vintage, 1989, 978-0679721130. _A widely-read guide to community organization written by one of the 20th Century's great organizers._</span>

 *   <a id="video-peer-instruction">[Avanti2013]</a>: Avanti Learning Centre: "ConcepTests at Avanti's Learning Centre in Kanpur." <https://www.youtube.com/watch?v=2LbuoxAy56o>, viewed April 2017.